Lingcod Fishing - Lodges, Destinations & Guided Trips

 Lingcod Fishing Techniques

-• Soft Plastics and Swimbaits – Large paddle tails rigged on heavy jig heads mimic baitfish well, especially when bounced near bottom structure.
+• Soft Plastics and Swimbaits: Large paddle tails on heavy jig heads mimic baitfish effectively, particularly when bounced near bottom structure.

-• Bait Fishing – Whole herring, squid, or salmon heads are deadly for big lingcod.
+• Bait Fishing: Whole herring, squid, or salmon heads are effective for large lingcod.
 Fish them on dropper rigs tight to structure.

 Best Time to Fish for Lingcod

-• Alaska – June through August offers the best shot at trophy lingcod, especially in deeper offshore structure.
+• Alaska: June through August offers the best fishing, particularly in deeper offshore structure.

-Lingcod are open to harvest in most regions only during specific months, so timing is critical.
+Lingcod seasons are tightly regulated in most regions to protect spawning fish, with closures typically covering winter and early spring.
 They’re most active during daylight hours, often feeding hard on the slack tide around structure and reefs.

 Lingcod Fishing Lodges & Guided Trips